-The Alpha Xi Tau Chapter of the Phi Theta Kappa (PTK) Honor Society at Surry Community College held its annual induction ceremony for new members for Fall 2016/Spring 2017 in the Grand Hall of the Shelton-Badgett North Carolina Center for Viticulture and Enology on March 24.
+The Alpha Xi Tau Chapter of the Phi Theta Kappa (PTK) Honor Society at Surry Community College held its annual induction ceremony for 17 new members for Fall 2018/Spring 2019 in the Grand Hall of the Shelton-Badgett North Carolina Center for Viticulture and Enology on March 29.

-Jennifer Kiger Chapman, Director of Transfer Recruitment and Special Events at Salem College, also attended to present PTK members with a special scholarship recognition.
-Chapman explained that Salem College provides PTK members with up to $15,000 per year in scholarship money, which all inductees are now eligible for should they choose to pursue transfer opportunities at Salem.
+Katie Hammon, Transfer Coordinator at Salem College, also attended to provide information about special scholarships available for PTK members.
+Hammon explained that Salem College provides PTK members with up to $15,000 per year in scholarship money, which all inductees are now eligible for should they choose to pursue transfer opportunities at Salem.

-For more information about Phi Theta Kappa, contact PTK's Faculty Advisor Kennette Thomas at (336) 386-3283 or firstname.lastname@example.org or go to www.ptk.org.
+For more information about Phi Theta Kappa, contact PTK's Faculty Co-Advisors Dr. Kathleen Fowler at (336) 386-3560 or firstname.lastname@example.org, Selina Dougherty at (336) 386-3257 or email@example.com, or go to www.ptk.org.
 You can also follow the local chapter on Facebook @surryPhiThetaKappa.

 Choosing a college is an important decision, and we’re pleased that you’re interested in Surry Community College.